"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 "Sweet Thang"/"Please Don't Leave" (20th Century Fox 1968) - Recorded in 1966

 A pre-Experience recording but released in 1968.
-This was built on an instrumental which Hendrix and Youngblood had recorded in 1965 or 1966 (see above).
+This was built on an instrumental ("Wipe The Sweat") that Hendrix and Youngblood had recorded in 1965 or 1966 (see above).

 Jimmy bursts in here with a superb snappy guitar intro, then he carries the whole thing along with a dense funky rhythm backed with brass.
 No solo however.